HomeBoss is a software project adapted from the AddressBook-Level3 project created by the SE-EDU initiative.

 Logging out of the application.

-Prerequisites: Logged-in into the application with the login
+Prerequisites: Logged-in into the application with the login command.

-Test Case: logout
+Test Case: logout.

 Expected: The currently logged-in user is logged out of the application, currently displayed Customers/Deliveries